Network

 the gateway you need to use for server-side

-clicking on the floppy icon to its right.
-You
+on Save to its right.
+You can delete the entry

 This section displays a list of all IPv6 addresses that can be used to access your server.